mathguy-ars/nfl-qb-stats-analysis/README.md

 **/data_raw/qb_stats_agg.csv:** Contains qb data for all quarterbacks with 10+ games played across the first 14 weeks of 2025 nfl season.

-**dm_stats_notebook.ipynb:** A collab notebook containing a modular view of code execution that makes up the project.
+**maye_stats_notebook.ipynb:** A collab notebook containing a modular view of code execution that makes up the project.
 The entire presentation can be run via this notebook.

-The file **dm_stats_notebook.ipynb** should be run in the order of the cells contained within the notebook.
+The file **maye_stats_notebook.ipynb** should be run in the order of the cells contained within the notebook.
 Start with cell 1 and work your way down.
 Alternatively, performing a "Run All" cell execution will also produce the same desired results.
 The necessary packages and csv files are loaded at the top of the notebook for your convenience.

 **Requirements**